16davidj/Ecaasu2018-App/README.md

 QR code for Expo app: https://expo.io/@dfz8/ecaasu-2018

-This application was created for Cornell's 2018 ECAASU Conference, providing information on logistics, schedules, events, and notifications.
+This application was created for Cornell's 2018 ECAASU Conference by David Jin and David Zhao, providing information on logistics, schedules, events, and notifications.

 ![](event.PNG) <img style="width: 100px;"/>